andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/02-oslo_redux.md

 of the most famous paintings in the world, Munch's *The Scream* is instantly recognizable.

-As luck would have it we are privileged to
+As luck would have it we are privileged to see the museum's only painted version of *The Scream*.
+Unbeknownst to me (and others I would presume based on the article on Munchmuseet's website entitled,
+<a href="https://www.munchmuseet.no/en/The-Scream/did-you-know...-that-there-are-many-versions-of-the-scream/">Did you know... that there are
+many versions of The Scream?</a>) there's not just one *The Scream*.
+Munch created two paintings, two drawings with pastel and crayon, and a lithograph that was used to produce an unknown number of prints.

 The space is more light and vibrant than many cold, stodgy spaces that may have